-Teachers set high expectations for all pupils.
+That teachers set high expectations for all pupils.
 They will use appropriate assessment to set ambitious targets and plan challenging work for all groups, including:

 - More able pupils

 - Pupils with low prior attainment

 - Pupils from disadvantaged backgrounds

-- Pupils with SEN - Pupils with English as an additional language (EAL)
+- Pupils with SEND

+- Pupils with English as an additional language (EAL)

-Teachers will plan lessons so that pupils with SEN and/or disabilities can study every National Curriculum subject, wherever possible, and ensure that there are no barriers to every pupil achieving.
+Teachers will plan lessons so that pupils with SEND can study every National Curriculum subject, wherever possible, and ensure that there are no barriers to every pupil achieving.